I’m an adult now. Feels weird to say, but I finally turned 18 today.

 We lose our innocence, the undoubted trust we had in ourselves when we were a kid.
 We start to question whether we are enough or worthy of love.
 This part is to remind myself that I’m proud of me and how far I’ve come.

 Some will leave, some will come.
-I learned that holding on sometimes hurts more than letting go, and you should rather embrace time spent together than being worried that it might not be like that at some point.
+I learned that holding on sometimes hurts more than letting go, and you should rather embrace time spent together than worry that it might not stay the same forever.